elerch/eduSpring/Readme.md

 Follow the projects in order.
 You'll need to set each one as the startup project in turn.

+0. **Advantages of DI**:  This introduces you to why you'd want a DI container.
+This is a bit hard to describe in code, so read through the comments in the code to get a sense of the problem.
+Once understanding it a bit better, change the command line in the project properties to switch the dependency, which is how a real system might do it.

 1. **IoCWithoutSpring**:  This introduces you to what an IoC container really is: a dictionary with string keys and object values.
                           The comments will guide you through how each section is dealth with by Spring.Net (and probably other IoC containers)